18-year-old joining Blue Origin's 1st passenger spaceflight

 CAPE CANAVERAL, Fla.
 (AP) — An 18-year-old is about to become the youngest person in space, rocketing away with an aviation pioneer who will become the oldest at age 82.

-Blue Origin announced Thursday that instead of an auction winner launching with founder Jeff Bezos on Tuesday, Oliver Daemen will be on board.
-The company said he'll be the first paying customer, but did not disclose the cost of his ticket.
+Blue Origin announced Thursday that instead of a $28 million auction winner launching with founder Jeff Bezos on Tuesday, the Dutch son of another bidder will be on board.
+The company said Oliver Daemen will be the first paying customer, but did not disclose the price of his ticket.
+But a family spokesperson said it will be considerably less than the winning bid.

+Daemen snagged the fourth and last seat on the space capsule after the auction winner stepped aside because of a scheduling conflict.
+The offer came in a surprise phone call from Blue Origin last week, he said.

+“This is so unbelievably cool!"
+Daemen said in a statement.
+“The flight to and into space only takes 10 minutes, but I already know that these will be the most special 10 minutes of my life.”

+He added in a video posted by Dutch broadcaster RTL: “I am super excited to experience zero-g and see the world from above.”

-Also soaring on Blue Origin’s first launch with passengers: Bezos’ brother and Wally Funk, one of 13 female pilots who went through the same studies in the early 1960s as NASA's Mercury 7 astronauts did, but were rejected for being women.
+Also on Blue Origin’s first launch with passengers: Bezos’ brother and Wally Funk, one of 13 female pilots who went through the same tests in the early 1960s as NASA's Mercury 7 astronauts but never made it into space because only men were allowed.

 “This marks the beginning of commercial operations for New Shepard, and Oliver represents a new generation of people who will help us build a road to space,” Blue Origin CEO Bob Smith said in a statement.

+His father is Joes Daemen, founder and CEO of Somerset Capital Partners, a private equity firm in Oisterwijk, Netherlands.
+Both father and son were on their way to Texas on Thursday to prepare for the launch, according to their spokesperson..

+The elder Daemen said he bid on the seat during the June 12 auction.
+“But when the bids started to skyrocket during the auction, we dropped out,” he said in a statement.

-Blue Origin said the yet-to-be-identified winner of the $28 million charity auction is stepping aside because of a scheduling conflict and will catch a future flight.
+Blue Origin said the unidentified auction winner will catch a future flight.

-Bezos will become the second person to ride his own rocket into space, following Virgin Galactic's Richard Branson by nine days.
+Daemen already has gotten some good space-traveling advice from Dutch astronaut and two-time space flier Andre Kuipers.
+According to the statement, Kuipers told him "not to make the classic mistake of taking pictures in the short time he is up, but to fully enjoy the view of our beautiful planet.”

 Soviet cosmonaut Ghermon Titov holds the record for the youngest to fly in space.
 He was 25 when he blasted into orbit four months after Yuri Gagarin, the first person in space.
 John Glenn was 77 when he launched aboard space shuttle Discovery in 1998, 37 years after becoming the first American to orbit the world.